 Why You Need to Avoid Foods on AIP

-The reason certain foods are removed from the elimination diet of the AIP Diet is because scientific research and studies have found that they are:
+The reason certain foods are removed from the elimination diet of the AIP Diet is that scientific research and studies have found that they are:

 - potentially allergenic